GOING DEEPER THROUGH ‘GO DIG’

 What does “daily bread” mean?
 We examine the source of life, the proving ground of life, and we look at Noah.
 We explore ‘human rights’ and what it means to die in Christ and to live in Christ.

-We consider when it is that God forgives, and we look at the complete work of Christ and what that means for Gentiles.
-We see the reality of complete forgiveness, and understand that sin is never forgotten, but rather that it is remembered no more.
+We consider when it is that YHWH forgives, and we look at the complete work of Christ and what that means for Gentiles.
+We see the reality of complete forgiveness, and understand that sin is never merely forgotten by YHWH, but rather that it is remembered no more.
 We look at two sons, and the use of weapons like the tongue.

 - TRIALS AND THE EVIL ONE